 Who do you most want to invite?

 Different audiences require different publicity strategies.
-There is no such thing as an event that is of interest to everyone, nor a homogenous audience for any particular event.
+There is no such thing as an event that is of interest to everyone.
 Give thought to the language/ images you choose for your publicity materials.
 Do they exclude/offend individuals or groups of people that you want to reach?
 Is there a language or slang barrier that you can minimize?

 See the "Making your event more inclusive" for related topics.